 Prof Phil Jones expertise is in low energy, low carbon, and sustainable design in the built environment.
-He is specialised in the development of computer models for energy and environmental prediction, urban scale sustainability, research through design and building energy and environmental monitoring.
+He specialises in the development of computer models for energy and environmental prediction, urban scale sustainability, research through design and building energy and environmental monitoring.

-Jo was technical and administrative project manager for the Solcer project (2012 – 2016).
-Other previous project topics include urban scale energy modelling for domestic properties, commercial properties and transport networks; evaluation tools for urban sustainability; housing and neighbourhoods and health; and sustainable schools which provides Jo with a very broad understanding of the requirements of a realistic sustainable built environment.
+Jo was technical and administrative project manager for the Solcer project and is leading projects on low carbon built environment.
+She is part of the UK wide Local Energy System Revolution Programme Other previous project topics include urban scale energy modelling for domestic properties, commercial properties and transport networks; evaluation tools for urban sustainability; housing and neighbourhoods and health; and sustainable schools which provides Jo with a very broad understanding of the requirements of a realistic sustainable built environment.

 Over the past 12 years in her spare time, Jo has rebuilt her home, had 2 beautiful children, completed her PhD, run her sons football team and local mother and toddler group.
 Jo is now very excited to continue working with Zenergy Design Ltd colleagues to make affordable and liveable energy positive buildings a reality.

 Dr Ester Coma is a registered architect with ARB, registration number 080367G.
 Since moving from Barcelona to the UK in 2010, Ester has been involved in project designs of mainly residential buildings for Housing Associations around Wales.
 She has worked in all the stages of the projects from designing site layouts and houses plans for planning application drawings and design access statement; to details and working drawings for Building Regulation and tender.